 Rotating food trucks are commonplace at breweries, offering visitors a surprise food option when they visit and have failed to look at the brewery’s food truck calendar for the day.

 Some of the breweries around the city, though, have food menus that rival that of their beer selection.
 Viewpoint Brewing Company in Del Mar is an excellent example.
 They serve up elevated pub food like soy-glazed short ribs, fancied-up flatbreads and, because this is San Diego, beer-battered fish tacos.

 Those dishes are served alongside your craft beer of choice and beautiful views of the surrounding San Dieguito Lagoon.
 Take a stroll around the water when you’re done to try to spot the waterfowl that like to hang out there.

 2201 San Dieguito Dr, Del Mar, CA 92014-2256

 SAN DIEGO FOOD TOURS

-No one knows the food in San Diego better than a local, so what better way to experience it than by going on a food tour?
+No one knows San Diego food better than a local, so what better way to experience it than by going on a food tour?
 If you’re visiting San Diego, then check out Get Your Guide for a list of available food tours in and around the city.

 FINAL THOUGHTS ON THE FOOD IN SAN DIEGO

 Your mouth is likely watering by this point, right?
 Visit San Diego for more than the sun and the beaches and that world-famous zoo.
-It’s a destination-worthy food city ready to impress you with its diverse food offerings.
+From seafood and sushi to fish tacos, burgers, Asian cuisine, and Italian food, it’s a destination-worthy food city ready to impress you with its diverse food offerings.